ialbert/bio/docs/index.md

 `bio` - command-line utilities to make bioinformatics explorations more enjoyable. `bio` streamlines the tedious bioinformatics and lets users quickly answer questions such as:

-- *How do I automate the sequence for a viral genome?*
+- *How do I access a sequence for a viral genome?*
 - *How do I obtain the biological annotation of data?*
 - *How do I get the coding sequence for a specific gene?*
 - *What are the differences between two sequences?*